MP Estate Planning UK

 Responsibilities of an Executor

-• Distributing the remaining assets according to the instructions in the will.
+• Distributing the remaining estate to the beneficiaries in accordance with the will

 executor responsibilities UK